Specialist schools programme: Premiership of Gordon Brown: 2007–2010

 To reflect these changes, the specialist schools programme was centred around five new core principles: exported excellence, specialism excellence, school-wide specialism impact, partnership between schools and cooperation with the local community.
 The designation process was modified to follow these principles, with School Improvement Partners (SIPs) and local government authorities taking control of designations and re-designations from the Department for Children, Schools and Families (DCSF).
 The pilot for the new process took place in autumn 2009.
 SIPs investigated schools' performance using benchmarks and determined whether they were satisfactory for re-designation.
 All schools participating in the pilot were successfully re-designated.
 After the pilot's success, the new designation process was enacted in early 2010.
 By this time, there were 3068 designated specialist schools in England, or 93% of the country's state-funded secondary schools.

-The 2008 Financial Crisis damaged the political reputation of Prime Minister Gordon Brown and it was growing increasingly unlikely that Labour would win the May 2010 general election.
+The Great Recession damaged the political reputation of Prime Minister Gordon Brown and it was growing increasingly unlikely that Labour would win the May 2010 general election.
 In response, Sir Cyril Taylor approached the Conservative Party's shadow education secretary, Michael Gove.
 Gove wanted to reform the education system by implementing changes that followed a "radical form of Blairism" and abandoned the party's previous policy of expanding selection in favour of academisation.
 Taylor and Gove attended a luncheon hosted by the Conservative Carlton Club, in which they and 15 other sponsors and supporters of the specialist schools and academies programmes conversed.
 Taylor made various suggestions for the programmes' continuation under a Conservative government, most of which were well-received by Gove.